tychart/BYU-CS-224-LABS/linux-systems.md

 When this is done, you should use the `ls` command to ensure that you only have two files: `lab0.txt` and `task8.txt` in your newly created folder.

 ### Command 4. rm
 To delete a file, we use the `rm` command, which stands for *remove*.
 It simply needs the path/name of the file to be deleted.
-If you want to delete the `task9.txt` file that we created in Taks 8 and renamed in Task 9, you would type the following
+If you want to delete the `task8.txt` file that we created in Task 7 and renamed in Task 8, you would type the following

 ```
 rm task8.txt